FrameworkComputer/inputmodule-rs/ledmatrix/README.md

 ###### Input equalizer

-This command generates an equalizer-like visualization of the current audio input.
+This command generates an equalizer-like visualization of the current audio input (microphone).
 It supports most platforms - for details, see [documentation of the cpal crate](https://github.com/RustAudio/cpal).

 You must compile the `inputmodule-control` binary with the `audio-visualization` feature on: